dev-rashedin/exploration-of-jpg-trinity/python/python.md

 - the process of converting a variable from one type to another data type
 - str(), int(), float(), bool()

+### input()
+- A function that prompts the user to enter data
+- Returns the entered data as string

 ### 4.2 Operators
 - Arithmetic: `+`, `-`, `*`, `/`, `%`, `**`
 - Comparison: `==`, `!=`, `<`, `>`, `<=`, `>=`